-Even before it’s official release on PC, the game had sold a million copies and raked in 89000 online players at its peak.
+Even before its official release for PC, the game had sold a million copies and raked in 89000 online players at its peak.
 It has been awarded Action Game of the Year, Outstanding Achievement in Online Gameplay in D.I.C.E.
 Awards 2017; Best Multiplayer Game and PC Game of the Year in the 35th Golden Joystick Awards 2017.
 In other words, the game is fun and addictive and if somehow you still had not heard of it, you must try it.

 The minimum system requirements for playing PUBG on your PC are: